brandon-rhodes/blog/texts/brandon/2018/sympy.md

     Eq(y, z - 2)

-— you are not enrolling this fact in a magical SymPy data store that is going to remember it later when you then ask it to solve for something:
+— you are not enrolling this fact in a magical SymPy data store, and SymPy will not remember the equation later when you then ask it to solve for something:

     solve(y, z)

-The `solve()` routine found no solutions here because it doesn’t remember that I typed the earlier equation.
-The `solve()` routine is, in fact, a true function: it knows only the information you provide as arguments.
+The `solve()` routine here found no solutions, because it doesn’t remember that I typed the earlier equation — `solve()` is, in fact, a true function: it knows only the information you provide as arguments.
 The equation object needs to be provided as one of the arguments to `solve()`: